310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 {% bubble Keito v2 %}
 I won’t think of this as you biting at the hand that feeds you.
 Obviously you, a worshipper, would try to protect your God.

-To you, that is simply the most natural thing to do—it’s common sense to you.
+To you, that is simply the most natural thing to do — it’s common sense to you.
 You probably didn’t even consider that it would be a crime to deceive me in this way.

 That’s what religion is — what faith means.